Son Na-eun: Influence

-Public image
+Public image and impact

 Among the South Korean commercial industry, Son is often referred to as the "sold-out girl".
 The nickname originated after all products Son advertised for began to sell out in record time.
 Photos with any product uploaded on her social media also prompted the items to sell out, including Adidas leggings which were dubbed as "Naeun Leggings" and was viewed as its unofficial model.
 A liquor brand's product also was in need to produce and re-stock on numerous occasions after a photo was posted on her Instagram account.

 Adidas dubbed Son as a MZ generation style icon alongside Mino of Winner.

 Other ventures

 Endorsements

 German sportswear brand, Adidas Korea announced Son was selected as its newest model alongside world-renowned soccer players Gareth Bale and Son Heung-min.
 She was first revealed through a campaigning video uploaded on January 15, 2018, on their YouTube channel in correlation with the release of their "ZNE 36Hrs Hoodie".

 In June 2021, Naeun was selected as the model for global skincare brand Neutrogena.
-As of June 15, 2021, Naeun has been selected to be the model for the brand OA's sonic toothbrush.
+As of June 15, Naeun has been selected to be the model for the brand OA's sonic toothbrush.